microsoft/mu_plus/MsCorePkg/Library/MemoryProtectionExceptionHandlerLib/Readme.md

 ## About

-MemoryProtectionExceptionHandlerLib registers a page fault exception handler which toggles off the global memory protection toggle handled by MemoryProtectionLib.
-If the toggle is already off, this library does nothing.
+If memory protections are on, MemoryProtectionExceptionHandlerLib registers an exception handler which uses platform early store to log the page fault.

 ## Usage